toddaustin07/googlesheets/README.md

 ### Create Service Account Credentials

-**On the Google Sheets API window, click on 'Credentials' in the menu on the LEFT SIDE of the window.  (*Not* the blue 'CREATE CREDENTIALS' button in the upper right)...**
+**On the Google Sheets API window, click on 'Credentials' in the menu panel on the LEFT SIDE of the window.  (*Not* the blue 'CREATE CREDENTIALS' button in the upper right)...**

 ![Screenshot (78)](https://user-images.githubusercontent.com/25287498/211174652-011cb7ba-0aef-444f-a79e-e12bf9f813a3.png)